hasanmhowwala/DM-Assignment-Apache-Beam/README.md

    Colab Link : https://colab.research.google.com/drive/18HDGabFuejAgql_CbpSWryE34b2hC6ki?usp=sharing

 2. Apache Beam : Pipeline IO :
-   The Apache Beam pipeline reads the match records from the input CSV file, processes them to count the number of matches played by each team, and writes the results to an output CSV file named team_match_counts.csv.
+   The Apache Beam pipeline reads the match records from the input CSV file named football_matches.csv, processes them to count the number of matches played by each team, and writes the results to an output CSV file named team_match_counts.csv.
    The output CSV file contains the aggregated results of the number of matches played by each team.
 Each record in the output file has the following columns: